CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche targeting solo founders building GTM motions with AI agents.
-The explicit exclusion of technical implementation, code review, and software architecture further reduces conflict risk with other skills.
-Unlikely to be confused with general marketing or engineering skills.
+Highly distinctive niche targeting solo founders building GTM with AI agents.
+The explicit exclusion of technical implementation, code review, and software architecture further reduces conflict risk with developer-oriented skills.
+The trigger terms are specific enough to avoid overlap with general marketing or general startup skills.

 3 / 3